Codimension one intersections between components of the Emerton-Gee stack for $\mathrm{GL}_2$: Introduction

 \section{Introduction}

-Let $p$ be an odd prime and let $K/\mathbb{Q}_p$ be a finite extension, with ring of integers $\mathcal{O}_K$, residue field $k$ and absolute Galois group $\mathrm{G}_K$.
-In \cite{emerton2019moduli}, Emerton and Gee constructed and studied the stack of rank $d$ \'etale $(\varphi, \Gamma)$-modules, denoted $\mathcal{X}_{d}$.
-Over Artinian coefficients, there exists an equivalence of categories between rank $d$ \'etale $(\varphi, \Gamma)$-modules and $d$-dimensional $\mathrm{G}_K$-representations that allows one to view $\mathcal{X}_{d}$ as a moduli stack of Galois representations.
-The Emerton-Gee stack $\mathcal{X}_{d}$ is expected to play a central role in the $p$-adic Langlands program, occupying the position played by the moduli stack of $L$-parameters in the work of Fargues-Scholze on the classical Langlands correspondence.
+Let $p$ be a fixed, odd prime and let $K/\mathbb{Q}_p$ be a finite extension, with ring of integers $\mathcal{O}_K$, residue field $k$ and absolute Galois group $G_K$.
+In \cite{emerton2019moduli}, Emerton and Gee constructed and studied the stack of rank $d$ \'etale $(\varphi, \Gamma)$-modules defined over the formal spectrum of a ring of integers $\mathcal{O}$ in a finite extension of $\mathbb{Q}_p$.
+The stack is denoted $\mathcal{X}_{d}$.
+Over Artinian coefficients, there exists an equivalence of categories between rank $d$ \'etale $(\varphi, \Gamma)$-modules and $d$-dimensional $G_K$-representations that allows one to view $\mathcal{X}_{d}$ as a moduli stack of Galois representations.

-Specializing to $d=2$, the reduced part of $\mathcal{X}_{2}$, denoted $\mathcal{X}_{2, \mathrm{red}}$, is an algebraic stack defined over a finite field $\mathbb{F}$.
-The irreducible components of $\mathcal{X}_{2, \mathrm{red}}$ are labelled by Serre weights, which are the irreducible mod $p$ representations of $\mathrm{GL}_2(k)$.
-By \cite[Cor.~7.2]{caraiani2022geometric}, the labelling is in such a manner that if $\mathcal{X}_{2, \mathrm{red}, \sigma}$ is the component labelled by $\sigma$, then its finite type points are precisely those representations that have $\sigma$ as a Serre weight, that is, they have crystalline lifts of Hodge-Tate weights specified in a particular way by $\sigma$ (see \Cref{notation} for details).